 Walking

-Less reliance on driving (especially for shorter, local trips), reduces traffic congestion, noise and air pollution and has other benefits, such as improved feelings of connection to the community.
+A decreased reliance on driving reduces traffic congestion, noise, air pollution, and has other benefits, such as improved feelings of connection to the community.

 • Walking Mythbusters [PDF] - 1322KB